ThomasThelen/sdtl-provone/README.md

 Unsupported

-1. renames
-3. outputDatasetName
+1. outputDatasetName
-4. aggregateVariables
+2. aggregateVariables
-5. condition
+3. condition
-6. messageText
+4. messageText

 #### sourceInformation
 The SDTL sourceInformation block gives high level metadata about the line of source code.
 For example,